When to seek help urgently

 Book an appointment or attend a walk in appointment

-You can either call us on 01273 523 388 to book an appointment at SHAC East, or we can assess your symptoms more quickly if you attend one of our walk in appointments at SHAC Central.
-These run on Monday, Tuesday, Thursday, and Friday (10.15am to 5pm).
+You can either call us on 01273 523 388 to book an appointment at SHAC East, or we can assess your symptoms more quickly if you attend one of our walk in appointments.
+These are at SHAC Central on Monday, Tuesday, Thursday, and Friday (10.15am to 5pm), and at SHAC East on Saturdays (10.30am-1pm).
 Please tell the person who greets you that you have symptoms.

 Phone line opening times